TREX-CoE/aiida-champ/README.md

 * include basic regression tests using the [pytest](https://docs.pytest.org/en/latest/) framework ( (submitting a calculation, ...)
 * can be directly pip-installed (and are prepared for submisson to [PyPI](https://pypi.org/)
 * include a documentation template ready for [Read the Docs](http://aiida-diff.readthedocs.io/en/latest/)
+* come with pre-commit hooks that sanitize coding style and check for syntax errors - enable via `pre-commit install`
 * come with [Github Actions](https://github.com/features/actions) configuration - enable it to run tests and check test coverage at every commit
-* come with pre-commit hooks that sanitize coding style and check for syntax errors - enable via `pre-commit install`
+* come with automatic deployment to PyPI - just generate a [PyPI API token](https://pypi.org/help/#apitoken) for your PyPI account and add it to the `pypi_token` secret of your github repository

 For more information on how to take advantage of these features, see the [developer guide](https://aiida-diff.readthedocs.io/en/latest/developer_guide) of your plugin.